awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-add-cli.md

 **Note**
 This guide contains information about configuring other CodeArtifact repositories as upstream repositories\.
 For information about configuring an external connection to public repositories like npmjs\.com, Maven Central, or PyPI, see [Add an external connection](https://docs.aws.amazon.com/codeartifact/latest/ug/external-connection.html)\.

- The following command adds two upstream repositories to a repository named `my-repo` that is in a domain named `my-domain`\.
-The order of the upstream repositories in the `--upstreams` parameter determines their search priority when CodeArtifact requests a package from the `my-repo` repository\.
+ The following command adds two upstream repositories to a repository named `my_repo` that is in a domain named `my_domain`\.
+The order of the upstream repositories in the `--upstreams` parameter determines their search priority when CodeArtifact requests a package from the `my_repo` repository\.
 For more information, see [Upstream repository priority order](repo-upstream-search-order.md)\.

 ```
-aws codeartifact update-repository --repository my-repo --domain my-domain --domain-owner domain-owner-id --upstreams repositoryName=upstream-1 repositoryName=upstream-2
+aws codeartifact update-repository --repository my_repo --domain my_domain --domain-owner 111122223333 --upstreams repositoryName=upstream-1 repositoryName=upstream-2
 ```

  The output contains the upstream repositories, as follows\.